filiph/egamebook/dart/samples/thin-ice-dart.markdown

+---
---- welcome
+welcome

 # Thin Ice

-A sci-fi thriller featuring a dynamic storyline, submachine guns, and vaginas.
+A sci-fi thriller featuring a dynamic storyline, swords, and gynaecology.
 Written by: Filip Hracek

 - Start [beforeVisit]
-- Customize your character first [customizeCharacter]
+- Customize your "character" first [customizeCharacter]

+---
---- customizeCharacter
+customizeCharacter

 <dart>
-script.input.add(“What is your first name?”, default:”Greg”, var:”name”);
+//script.input.add(“What is your first name?”, default:”Greg”, var:”name”);
+vars["name"] = "Filip";
 </dart>

 Congratulations, your name is now $name.

--- Start [beforeVisit]
+- Start [beforeVisit]

+---
---- beforeVisit
+beforeVisit

-Contrary to popular belief, being a young gynaecologist isn’t the bachelor’s dream occupation.
-Most women won’t be attracted to a guy when the first thing he sees of them is their vagina.
-But no matter how often you explain this to your friends, they will always think you’re living the life of a hip-hop star. “$name is the man!” they say.
-Maybe they suppose that seeing a woman’s privates keeps being exciting even after 2 years of practice?
-It doesn’t.
-In fact, sometimes you’d rather be a dentist and look into people’s throats, a rectum specialist and stare into other’s assholes, or a psychologist and dive into their horrible, filthy minds.
+Contrary to popular belief, being a young gynaecologist isn't the bachelor's dream occupation.
+Most women won't be attracted to a guy when the first thing he sees of them is their vagina.
+But no matter how often you explain this to your friends, they will always think you’re living the life of a hip-hop star. "$name is the man!" they say.
+Maybe they suppose that seeing a woman's privates keeps being exciting even after 2 years of practice?
+It doesn't.
+In fact, sometimes you'd rather be a dentist and look into people's throats, a rectum specialist and stare into other's assholes, or a psychologist and dive into their horrible, filthy minds.

 There _are_ bright moments, you must admit.
 Preventive examinations.
 Young ladies with charm and no actual pathology.
 You prefer when there’s no reason for spreading legs, actually -- just talk.